Roadmap to wellness: a plan to build Ontario’s mental health and addictions system

 Treatment and withdrawal management

-New investments have been made to help address gaps in access to treatment services for opioid use disorder, including new rapid access addiction medicine (RAAM) clinics, and funding for additional residential treatment and withdrawal management services across Ontario.
+A number of investments have been made through Roadmap to Wellness to help address gaps in access to treatment services for opioid use disorder, including rapid access addiction medicine (RAAM) clinics, and funding for additional residential treatment and withdrawal management services across Ontario.

 Consumption and treatment services